rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 ---
 title: Building Your Own Antenna
 author: R. S. Doiel
+description: |
+  I have been prototyping my personal news site called [Antenna](https://rsdoiel.github.io/antenna) since 2023.
+It was inspired by Dave Winer's [news.scripting.com](https://news.scripting.com).
+It has always run on a Raspberry Pi 3B+ running Raspberry Pi OS (Linux).
+The content is available over my home network and I make it public by publishing via GitHub pages.
+Over the last two years it has become the first place I go to consume content from the web (second is Dave's news.scripting.com).

 dateCreated: "2025-08-20"
 dateModified: "2025-08-31"
 datePublished: "2025-08-31"
+postPath: "blog/2025/08/31/Building_Your_Own_Antenna.md"
 ---

 # Building Your Own Antenna